Clear-cell adenocarcinoma of the vagina: Treatment

 Low grade cancer is treated by surgical resection.
 High grade will require neoadjuvant chemotherapy and resection.
 Long-term surveillance will be required.

 History

-The synthetic estrogen DES was given to millions of pregnant women in the United States and other countries.
-Use in the US was primarily from 1938 to 1971 but not limited to those years.
-Internationally, DES use continued until the early 1980s.
-DES was given if a woman had a previous miscarriage, diabetes, or a pregnancy with bleeding, threatened miscarriage or premature labor.

-Up until the mid to late 1950s some women were given DES shots.
-After that, DES was primarily prescribed in pill form.
-DES also was included in some prenatal vitamins.

-In the late 1960s through 1971 a cluster of young women, from their teens into their twenties, was mysteriously diagnosed with clear-cell adenocarcinomac (CCA), a cancer not generally found in women until after menopause.
+In the late 1960s through 1971 a cluster of young women, from their teens into their twenties, was mysteriously diagnosed with clear-cell adenocarcinoma (CCA), a cancer not generally found in women until after menopause.
 Doctors at Massachusetts General Hospital eventually linked DES exposure before birth to the development of CCA in these young women.
 They determined the risk for developing CCA among DES daughters is estimated at 1 in a 1,000.